ZacIsrael/books-ratings/README.md

-The following is from Dr. Angela Yu & how she wants me to implement this project:
+The following is from Dr. Angela Yu:

-Overview:

 "I read a lot of books but after I finish reading them I often don't remember all the most salient parts of the book.
 So I started taking notes.
 This capstone project is built on this idea.
 My friend Derek Sivers has this fantastic website where he has all the non-fiction books he has read, his notes, his ratings and when he read them.
 The books are sortable by rating, recency and title.
 It's a such cool idea for a project so I'm including it as a capstone here in this course."

+Project Overview:

+For this capstone project, you will create a web application inspired by Derek Sivers' personal book notes site.
+The platform will allow users to track non-fiction books they have read, including:

+* Personal notes for each book
+* A rating
+* The date they completed reading
+* A sortable list of books (by rating, recency, or title)

 Project Objectives:
 * Revise how to integrate public APIs into web projects.